trivechain/sentinel/README.md

 In the crontab editor, add the lines below, replacing '/home/YOURUSERNAME/sentinel' to the path where you cloned sentinel to:

     * * * * * cd /home/YOURUSERNAME/sentinel && ./venv/bin/python bin/sentinel.py >/dev/null 2>&1

-### 4. Test the Configuration

-Test the config by running all tests from the sentinel folder you cloned into

-    $ ./venv/bin/py.test ./test

-With all tests passing and crontab setup, Sentinel will stay in sync with trivechaind and the installation is complete

 ## Configuration